mistertlibrary/chromebookrepair/assets/FONTS.md

 own `name` tables.

 Both families are under the SIL Open Font License, Version 1.1 — see `OFL.txt` beside this note.
-The licence's second condition asks that redistributed copies carry the notice and the licence; that is what these two files are.
+The license's second condition asks that redistributed copies carry the notice and the license; that is what these two files are.

 | File | Family | Copyright |
 | --- | --- | --- |